 Dog Cancer: Symptoms, Diagnosis, and Treatment

-Signs of Cancer in Dogs
+Signs of internal cancers in dogs include:

 - Weight loss

 Unfortunately, these signs of internal cancers usually present themselves when the cancer has progressed to an advanced stage.
 For this reason, annual exams are essential, but you should also be looking for anything out of the ordinary on a regular basis.

 Why is early detection of dog cancer so important?